cict-ccs221/students/_data/1920/jlorico.md

  Sup:coffee:: :ok_hand::smiley:
 ***
 about_me
->  Hi I'm James, I like to code and do 3D graphics.
+>  Hi I'm James, I love robots.

 hugot_lines/other_stuffs
 > “Happiness is when what you think, what you say, and what you do are in harmony.”